 War and of the Navy, and by General Ambrose E. Burnside and Governor John Andrew of Massachusetts.

 HALSEY, HENRY (1784-1876).
 ACCOUNT BOOK, 1846-1874.
 0.1 cu. ft.
 Farmer and leather tanner living in Windsor, Connecticut.
 Day book and other accounting entries.
 Finding aid available online.
 Ms1978-011.

 HAMLIN, JEANETTE.
 1841-1909.
 16 vols.
 Collection includes textbooks found at the Thomas-Conner house in Blacksburg, later bought by Hamlin.
 Texts include 19th century works on law, mathematics, physics, and chemistry.
 Ms92-012.

 HAMILTON, PERCY CLAYTON.
 PHOTOGRAPH ALBUM, c.1909-1912.
 0.1 cu. ft.
 Graduate of VPI, 1912; cadet and Electrical Engineering major.
 Collection contains Hamilton's photograph album from his years at VPI, including images of the Corps of Cadets and campus.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-007.

 HAMPDEN-SYDNEY COLLEGE, UNION LITERARY SOCIETY.
 CORRESPONDENCE, 1829-57.
 0.1 cu. ft.
 Literary society

 established in 1789 at Hampden-Sydney College in Richmond, Virginia, to provide a forum for writing,

 speaking, and debating for its student members.
 Correspondence consists of sixteen letters of